ankita14-p/Diabetes-Prediction-ML/README.md

 ## ✅ Project Highlights

-- ✅ Checked for null values
+- ✅ Checked for missing values
 - ✅ Balanced the dataset using **undersampling**
 - ✅ Standardized features using `StandardScaler`
 - ✅ Performed **train-test split**